Key Takeaways:

 Sidestepping Sales Tax on Large Vehicles

 Recreational vehicles, also known as RVs, can be quite expensive.
-Some people want to avoid paying the thousands of dollars in sales tax when they purchase an RV.
-They can skip the sales tax if they purchase and register an RV in a state that has no general sales tax, such as one of the following:
+Many individuals seek to minimize the substantial sales tax associated with purchasing an RV.
+This can be achieved by purchasing and registering the RV in a state without a general sales tax, such as:

 Out-of-state residents may form an LLC in Montana and use the in-state company to purchase and register the RV.
 By going this route instead of buying it as an out-of-state resident, they avoid hefty sales taxes.
 Not surprisingly, other states don't appreciate this tactic because they depend heavily on vehicle registration fees and tax revenue.